stefanoteso/awesome-explanatory-supervision/README.md

 - **Post hoc explanations may be ineffective for detecting unknown spurious correlation** Julius Adebayo, Michael Muelly, Harold Abelson, and Been Kim; ICLR 2022 [paper](https://openreview.net/pdf?id=xNOVfCCvDpM) [code](https://github.com/adebayoj/posthocspurious)

+- **Where is the Truth?
+The Risk of Getting Confounded in a Continual World** Florian Peter Busch, Roshni Kamath, Rupert Mitchell, Wolfgang Stammer, Kristian Kersting, Martin Mundt

 ----